-Group14 CEO Rick Luebbe and Senator Patty Murray led a discussion today in Moses Lake, WA, about the collective work taking place in rural communities to accelerate the emerging clean energy economy.
-This includes pathways for new career opportunities, training at Group14’s BAM-2 factory, and the wide importance of investing in the local community and economy.
+Group14 CEO Rick Luebbe joined Senator Patty Murray for a tour and roundtable at Big Bend Community College’s Workforce Training Center in Moses Lake, Washington, about the collective work taking place in rural communities to accelerate the emerging clean energy economy.
+This includes pathways for new career opportunities, training at Group14’s second Battery Active Materials factory, BAM-2, and the wider importance of investing in the local community and economy.

 “It is clear that if we want our nation to stay competitive, we need to invest in the future.
 That’s what the Bipartisan Infrastructure Law was all about,” said Senator Murray.
 “And today we are seeing this work in action!
 It’s thrilling to see these policies on workforce training, clean technology, and more, coming together at Big Bend Community College in a way that will really make a difference for people in Moses Lake for years to come.”